Who we are

 She is passionate about promoting women’s leadership and participation in international relations.
 Zoe is the Director and Founder of Women on the Map.

-Fannie currently works on trade and technology at the World Bank, analysing how to leverage new technologies like 3-D printing and blockchain for social impact.
-Previously, she was the trade and public policy attache at the Embassy of France in the United States for two years.
+Fannie Delavelle currently works on leveraging new technologies for social impact at the World Bank in Washington D.C.
+Previously, she was the trade and public policy attache at the Embassy of France in the United States.
 Having lived in 5 countries, she is passionate about activating global networks to enact change from the ground up.
-To pursue that goal, she provided strategy consulting services to a national NGO which helps young entrepreneurs from disadvantaged backgrounds, and she organized workshops on “Innovation and Technology in Education” for an audience of 300+ youth leaders at the annual World Bank Group Summit in 2016.
+To pursue that goal, she provided strategy consulting services to a national NGO which helps young entrepreneurs from disadvantaged backgrounds, and she organized workshops on “Innovation and Technology in Education” for an audience of 500+ youth leaders at the annual World Bank Group Summit in 2016.

 She has served in leadership capacities in several organizations, managing a video project to bring the voice of the global youth to COP21 in 2015, and most recently as Executive Board Member of Young Trade Professionals in Washington DC.
 Fannie graduated from the London School of Economics and Sciences Po Paris in 2014, where she studied International Political Economy.
 After graduation, she worked at the European Commission on a sustainability initiative in developing countries